kjetilv/edamame/README.md

 # edamame

-The _EDA MAp MEmoizer_ is a simple in-memory holder for JSON-like data – in general: maps and lists of maps and lists, with primitive leaves – which takes advantage of shared substructures to save memory.
+The eda-maps-memoizer is a simple in-memory holder for JSON-like data.
+JSON-like means the data is represented as maps and lists of maps and lists, with primitive leaves.

-It is intended for cases where many objects of the same type are in play, and they often share data.
-To save memory, one would usually identify these substructures on a logical level, and normalize the domain model accordingly.
+It is intended for cases where we are dealing with many objects of the same type, with lots of shared data. edamame takes advantage of shared substructures to save memory, and can thus hold a larger number of objects.

-edamame handles this normalizing on a tree-node level, provided the data can be represented as JSON-like data: Simple maps and lists of maps and lists, with primitive leaeves.

-Therefore, memory savings are found and exploited automtically, while the application logic is able to deal with a fully denormalized document, without having to fiddle with refs or foreign key-like pointers.

-## Philosophy

-Data is data.
-For us, a piece of data is something that is JSON-like: It's a map, or a list, or something else.
-Lists and maps contain other pieces of data.

-## Implementation strategy
+## Implementation Notes

+### Data forms

+Data in this context means generic trees in the form of nested Java maps and lists (`Map<?, ?>`, `Iterable<?>` ) with `String`-like keys and primitive leaves – just like a sensible JSON library will be able to produce.

+### Strategy

 As one would expect, edamame performs hashing of nodes to identify duplicate substructures.
-We use MD5.
-It may not be the cryptographical bee's knees any more, but those 128 bites will likely keep your trees separate.
-And if they don't, edamame is hip to it and falls back to a simple key-value strategy.
+We use MD5 for this – it may not be the cryptographical bee's knees any more, but 128 bits will likely keep your data part.
+If they don't, edamame detects it and falls back to a simple key-value strategy for any data that collides.

 ## Caveats

 ### Data forms

-Currently, only Java `Map<?,?>` and `Iterable<?>` types are supported.
-Jackson's tree nodes may be supported next.

 Leaf nodes should be primitives – strings, numbers, BigDecimals, BigIntegers, booleans – but they can really be anything that implements equals/hashCode.
-If you put your rich domain model POJO in there, edamame will use its hashCode.
+If you put your rich domain model POJOs in there, edamame will use their `hashCode()`.

 ### Immutability